miguelfreitas93/CxSOAP-API-Examples/Powershell/AddTeamToUser/README.md

-# Add multiple teams to an existing user
+# Add team to an existing user

 Powershell parameterized script to add multiple teams, in different teams or not, to an existing Checkmarx user.